-ACTSA is working to help bring about a fair, prosperous and equal Zimbabwe.
-We work in solidarity with the trade union movement and wider civil society for justice, rights and development for all Zimbabweans.
+ACTSA is working to eradicate poverty and support human rights in Zimbabwe.
+We work in solidarity with the trade union movement and wider civil society for rights, equality and development for all Zimbabweans.

 An end to human rights violations.